Famenumey/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _available_, in addition to restricting _inbound access__ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

-- What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Theload balancer protects the servers from traffic overload.
+It also ensures high availability.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and system metrics_.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and also watch system metrics.

-- What does Filebeat watch for?_The Filebeat ensures that events are delivered to the configured output with no data loss.
+-The Filebeat ensures that events are delivered to the configured output with no data loss.

-- What does Metricbeat record?_ Metricbeat records data about every container running on the host.
+- Metricbeat records data about every container running on the host.

 The configuration details of each machine may be found below.